cmwelsh/sublime-kal/README.md

 ![ScreenShot](preview.png)

 **Disclaimer** This is the build system I personally use and it is a work in progress.
 It is tested on Mac OS X. It *does replace* the existing .js file with the same name in the same directory of the .jsx file.
+Contribution and feedback are welcome!

 **Requisites** You need to have installed [Node.js](http://nodejs.org), [JSHint](https://github.com/jshint/jshint) and [react-tools](https://npmjs.org/package/react-tools).